re-gui/repaint/README.md

 # repaint
  A basic painting library

-An all-rust alternative to skia.

 :warning: this is a work in progress, and is not yet ready for use.
+It is being developed primarily for the [regui](https://github.com/re-gui/regui) crate.

 ## Provided implementations

 In order of priority:

 where:
-- "on ...": the implementation is a wrapper around the given crate,
-- "with ...": the implementation is custom but based on the given crate under the hood.
-- no prefix: the implementation is custom or not specified, yet

 | Implementation | Status | Notes |
 | --- | --- | --- |